HSBC Analysts Give Indus (INH) a €66.00 Price Target

-HSBC set a €66.00 ($76.74) price objective on Indus (ETR:INH) in a report released on Tuesday.
+HSBC set a €66.00 ($76.74) target price on Indus (ETR:INH) in a report published on Monday.
 The brokerage currently has a buy rating on the stock.

 About Indus